jrossner/criticalcelticsfan/index.md

 ---

 Discussing what the Boston Celtics need to do better.

-Current Matchup: Game 7 @ Miami Heat in the Eastern Conference Finals.
+Current Matchup: Game 1 of NBA Finals vs Golden State Warriors (Away)